miztiik/cloudera-On-Docker/docker-image-build/uTor/centos/README.md

 dir_temp_files:
 dir_autoload:
 ```

-The full config template can be found [here](https://gist.github.com/miztiik/004d75d07e64e2b16edd),
-or you can use mine [here](https://github.com/miztiik/cloudera-On-Docker/blob/master/docker-image-build/uTor/centos/utserver.conf) and just the edit the bits for directories, If you are happy with your settings you
-can start your container as shown below,
+or You can use mine [here](https://github.com/miztiik/cloudera-On-Docker/blob/master/docker-image-build/uTor/centos/utserver.conf) and just the edit the bits for directories, If you are happy with your settings you can start your container as shown below,
 ```
 docker run -dti --name rotnode \
 	            -p 28920:2891 \
 	            -p 28921:8085 \
 	            -v utserver.conf:/opt/utorrent/utserver.conf \
 	            -v <Remote-torrent-directory>:<torrent-directory-inContainer> \
-	local/rotnode:v1 /bin/bash
+	            local/rotnode:v1
 ```